openedx/license-manager/docs/decisions/0003-subscription-renewals.rst

 a start date of 2021-01-01, and an end date of 2021-12-31, we'd like to allow the customer to renew that subscription for 150 on, say, 2021-06-17.
 The renewed subscription would become active on 2022-01-01 and expire on 2022-12-31.
 Our data schema should support this business arrangement, and the data models should align closely with the different logical entities involved in this business arrangement.
+Lastly, the experience for learners and adminsistrators should remain consistent after a plan is renewed.
+They shouldn't notice a change in the functioning of the application or their access to content, regardless of how data changes behind the curtain.

 Decision
 ========